Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <img width="958" alt="image" src="https://github.com/user-attachments/assets/a9905810-6cc2-4c83-ba40-922b9521bdf5" />
 <img width="908" alt="image" src="https://github.com/user-attachments/assets/8d537e85-d17d-461c-bab2-717d1c6b74a2" />

-In the upper left, choose File > Save to save your changes.
+In the upper left, choose File > Save to save my changes.
-Review the code to understand what it does:
+I review the code to understand what it does:
 <ol>
       <li>Focus on the definition of the response variable, which begins on line 49. </li>
-      <li>Notice the call to the put_item operation.
+      <li> I notice the call to the put_item operation.
 In the SDK for Python, the put_item operation is equivalent to the put-item command in the AWS CLI.</li>
       <li>The put_item SDK operation requires a value for Item, which defines the record that is inserted into the table.</li>
 </ol>

 In the AWS Cloud9 terminal, run the file.

       python3 conditional_put.py

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/d69ea04f-d5a5-4cc6-90d6-6ea802fa598e" />

 Return to the DynamoDB item explorer, and review the updated data.
-You should find an entry for apple pie:

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/21a4799e-c319-4abf-94fc-99e682f028a4" />